Community figures call for regulations for after hour clubs following recent incidents

 McClanahan said he believes the promoters of these events need to prepare appropriately to prevent harm.

-"I'm making sure that you have no weapons on you, but alcohol is a weapon, drugs area a weapon.
+"I'm making sure that you have no weapons on you, but alcohol is a weapon, drugs are a weapon.
 Because those things in the wrong hands in the wrong mind, it can do damage," he said.

 He said Baton Rouge is evolving with after-hours clubs being a hot commodity, but more rules need to be put in place.